 Methane traps more heat in the atmosphere per molecule than carbon dioxide, so targeting reductions in anthropogenic methane emissions offers an effective approach to decrease overall atmospheric warming.
 Identifying strong emission sources offers the potential to improve our understanding of anthropogenic emissions and to mitigate those emissions.
 For example, oil & gas operators can locate and fix leaks that are both expensive and environmentally damaging, providing a win-win opportunity.
 Other sectors could use this information to identify opportunities for methane capture for either flaring or conversion to fuel resources.

-What information do you provide about a plume’s location?
+What information do you provide about a plume complex's location?

-The red circles shown to draw attention to each plume are placed at the center point of the bounding box of the plume - this location is not intended to identify the plume source.
-In the metadata (see the information tab) we also provide the latitude and longitude of the location of maximum concentration within the plume.
+The red circles shown to draw attention to each plume complex are placed at the center point of the bounding box of the complex - this location is not intended to identify the methane source.
+In the metadata (see the information tab) we also provide the latitude and longitude of the location of maximum concentration within the complex.

 What are the units of these detections?

-The plumes identified in the portal above are a research-grade product that our team has a high confidence in.
-The core of the retrieval approach is the matched filter (see references in the peer-review question below!), a statistical technique that is commonly used to isolate subtle signatures from within a spectrum.
-To help ensure that we only show real plumes, the matched filter results are manually scanned, and plumes are identified and confirmed by scientists prior to posting.
+The methane enhancements identified in the portal above are a research-grade product that our team has a high confidence in.
+The core of the retrieval approach is the matched filter (see references in the peer-review question below as well as our algorithm theoretical basis document!), a statistical technique that is commonly used to isolate subtle signatures from within a spectrum.
+To help ensure that we only show real methane enhancements, the matched filter results are manually scanned, and plume complexes are identified and confirmed by scientists prior to posting.
 This helps remove any artifacts from the retrieval process.
 However, because the process involves a manual step, it is possible that some plumes might have been missed.
-As we continue to refine and automate our procedure, more and more plumes will appear.
+As we continue to refine and automate our procedure, more and more plume complexes will appear.
 We also err on the side of being conservative - if an enhancement is difficult to distinguish from background noise, it is not included in the portal.

 How long after EMIT observes a plume will it be posted here?